vovapolu/vovapolu.github.io/stalagmite_eng.md

 | 4 | 2676 kb | 42423 kb |

 Here everything is much worse.
 Strong memoization stores all the data in the cache, nothing is deleted, and the cache is becoming huge.
 Weak memoisation stores only what is needed for iteration in the cache, but it still takes a lot of memory.
 This is the worst case to use memoization.
 It could easily lead to `OutOfMemoryError`.

+### *TL;DR*
+The speed and memory consumption measurements show that there's no such situation when the generated class is definitely better than the `case class`.
+There's either the gain in speed, but with more memory usage, or vice versa.
+Generated classes, if no additional generation modes applied, duplicate the effectiveness of the `case class`.
+Field packaging consumes less memory, but behaves slowly in accessing to class fields and `.apply` method.
+Memoization speeds up `.equals` method, but also has overhead in `.apply`.
+Memory usage depends on the context.
+With a large number of duplicates memoization caches them and stores only references.
+When data has almost no duplicates, especially in the case when data is being cleaned by the garbage collector, the memory consumption increases significantly.

 ## In the end
 The conclusion will be simple.
 Built-in `case classes` work very well in most cases.
 Stalagmite provides an alternative to them, exchanging memory for speed and vice versa.
 There are some ideas on how to reduce the boilerplate and add new optimizations in developing plans, but complete replacement the `case class` is impossible.
 So use this library wisely.
 I hope I showed you the strengths and weaknesses of the current implementation :)